-GASB No. 25 and GASB No. 27 These are the governmental accounting standards that previously set the accounting rules for public retirement systems and the employers that sponsor or contribute to them.
-Statement No. 27 sets the accounting rules for the employers that sponsor or contribute to public retirement systems, while Statement No. 25 sets the rules for the systems themselves.
+GASB Statements No. 25 and No. 27

+These are the governmental accounting standards that previously set the accounting and financial reporting rules for public retirement systems and the employers that sponsor or contribute to them.
+Statement No. 27 sets the accounting and financial reporting rules for the employers that sponsor or contribute to public retirement systems, while Statement No. 25 sets the rules for the systems themselves.
+These statements remain in effect only for pension plans that are not administered as trusts or equivalent arrangements.
+Please refer to the definition of GASB Statements No. 67 and No. 68 on the following page.

-GASB No. 50 The accounting standard governing a state or local governmental employer's accounting for pensions.
+GASB Statement No. 50

+The accounting standard governing a state or local governmental employer's accounting for pensions.
+This statement remains in effect only for pension plans that are not administered as trusts.
+Please refer to the definition of GASB Statements No. 67 and No. 68.

-GASB No. 67 and GASB No. 68 Statements No. 67 and No. 68, issued in June 2012, replace the requirements of Statements No. 25 and No. 27, respectively.
-Statement No. 68 sets the accounting rules for the employers that sponsor or contribute to public retirement systems, while Statement No. 67 sets the rules for the systems themselves.
-Accounting information prepared according to Statements No. 67 and No. 68 will be provided in a separate report.
+GASB Statements No. 67 and No. 68

+Statements No. 67 and No. 68, issued in June 2012, replace the requirements of Statements No. 25, No. 27 and No. 50, respectively, for pension plans administered as trusts.
+Statement No. 68, effective for the fiscal year beginning July 1, 2014, sets the accounting and financial reporting rules for the employers that sponsor or contribute to public retirement systems, while Statement No. 67, effective for the fiscal year beginning July 1, 2013, sets the rules for the systems themselves.
+Accounting and financial reporting information prepared according to Statements No. 67 and No. 68 is provided in a separate report beginning with the June 30, 2014 actuarial valuation.